 This is a list of our most frequently asked questions.
-For more information about having your questions answered efficiently contact us here.
+For more information, or to ask our staff additional questions, please contact us anytime.

 Q - Why do I need physical therapy?